is-bio/is-bio/docs/GitHub_App.md

 If you want to automatically update your blog after executing the `git push` command, you need to install your GitHub App first.
 Only in this way can GitHub push the `git push` events to this platform.
 With the guidance of this article, you can create a GitHub App for you to install it.

-This article will assume that you are working on your local `Dev` env.
+This article will assume that you are working on your local `development` env.
+In the development environment, https://your-domain.com below actually refers to http://localhost:3000.

-For `QA` or `Prodction` env, the situation are similar.
+For `qa` or `prodction` env, the situation are similar.
 You just need to change some value to meet your needs.

 ## Create a GitHub App